artart222/CodeArt/README.md

 🪟 on Windows:

+If you have config first make backup of it then

-⚡🐚 Open a powershell session as administrator and run these commands one by one:
+⚡🐚 open a powershell session as administrator and run these commands one by one:

 ```powershell
 Set-ExecutionPolicy AllSigned